Alpha-github/image_classification/README.md

 ## Important Notes:
- ##### 1. Make sure that the javascript and the css files are in their respective folders (namely js and css) which are placed in the main folder named static.
+ ##### 1. Before running the app.py, make sure that you enter your api key given by Clarifai.
  #
- ##### 2. Create a separate folder (called "uploads") in the project directory to temporarily save the image, for it to be processed by your custom Clarifai model
+ ##### 2. Make sure that the javascript and the css files are in their respective folders (namely js and css) which are placed in the main folder named static.
  #
+ ##### 3. Create a separate folder (called "uploads") in the project directory to temporarily save the image, for it to be processed by your custom Clarifai model
+ #
- ##### 3. Place all the program files in the same directory.
+ ##### 4. Place all the program files in the same directory.
 #
 ## License
 #### Public